PnX-SI/Nomenclature-api-module/README.md

 Flask (Python) module for Nomenclature API.

-It is used in [GeoNature](https://github.com/PnX-SI/GeoNature) but can also be used as a standalone API service to manage and returns various nomenclatures.
+It is used in [GeoNature](https://github.com/PnX-SI/GeoNature) but can also be used as a standalone API service to manage and returns various nomenclatures with their hierarchy.

 Can be used as a standalone module or as git submodule.